ritzyog/MaintenencePro/README.md

 * Also a wiki was added to github.

 ## Upcoming Changes 5/3/2026
 ### This will be the final release.
 A simple user account creation and login will be added to the app.
 This account will be locally stored.
-I plan to add a document or picture upload button that will save under the selected vehicle for maintenece documentaiton.
-I would like to try and add a download button that the user can save so they can print or share the maintenence records easily.
+I plan to add a document or picture upload button that will save under the selected vehicle for maintanece documentaiton.
+I would like to try and add a download button that the user can save so they can print or share the maintanence records easily.
 Other changes include making the app have a cleaner looking user interface.